jmstipanowich/Movie-Data-Repo/README.md

 ## Deliverables

-There are five deliverables for this project:
+There are four deliverables for this project:

 1. A **GitHub repository**
 2. A **Jupyter Notebook**